 The building was repeatedly reconstructed; however, innovations were organically fit into the existing plan.
 Nowadays, the town church has five bells.
-They were poured in 1865/66 by Jakob Keller in Zurich and sounded in the beats g0, h0, d1, g1 and h1.In 2001 the church received the Europa nostra award of the European Union for Cultural Heritage.
+They were poured in 1865/66 by Jakob Keller in Zurich and sounded in the beats g0, h0, d1, g1, and h1.In 2001 the church received the Europa Nostra award of the European Union for Cultural Heritage.

 Go on various Glarus cheese tours!

-Enjoy hiking up the Schabziger Mountain Trail!
+Go hiking up the Schabziger Mountain Trail!

 Anybody, starting from a mountain hiker to a nature lover, will enjoy the walk on the Schabziger Mountain Trail, which offers not only magnificent mountain views but also an informative discourse and culinary delights.
 Whole families can enjoy the adventure and pamper all senses.
 Enjoy the mountain breeze and picturesque scenery all around you.
 On the way, you will encounter ten information stops where you will discover the history of Schabziger cheese production, its marketing, and overall alpine economy of Glarus.
 You will come across the showcase cheese dairy, where you can take a short break and choose some freshly-farmed products to take with you.
 Later you can take a rest in one of the restaurants, for example, Fronalpstock, where you may grab a bite after your walk and observe the entire Glarus region from the top.
 Don’t miss this unforgettable experience!